How to Get a Registered Agent in California

 Changing a California Registered Agent

 Suppose you want to switch to a new California registered agent to act as a point of contact.
-In that case, you must know the required documentation and where to send it.
+In that case, you must know the required documentation and the registered agent’s address.
 The standard fee for LLCs is $20, while corporations must pay $25 when changing registered agents.

 However, no fees apply when filing the paperwork outside the usual filing period of the most recent statement.